Child Safety is dedicated to protecting children and young people who have been harmed, or are at risk of harm.

 A child is any person under 18 years of age.
 Child abuse is action, behaviours or inaction by an adult towards a child or young person that harms or endangers the child.

 Most people want to love and care for their children, but parents can harm their children when stress, tiredness, lack of skills, information or support combine to make the pressures of caring for them overwhelming.

 If you have a reason to suspect a child in Queensland is experiencing harm, or is at risk of experiencing harm, you need to contact Child Safety Services.

-The Department of Child Safety is the lead child protection agency in Queensland and is required by law to ensure that children and young people are safe from abuse, neglect and harm in their homes.
+The department is the lead child protection agency in Queensland and is required by law to ensure that children and young people are safe from abuse, neglect and harm in their homes.